Rondo in F

 sorted in:

-Most editions of Mozart’s piano sonatas include the same 18 three-movement sonatas.
-However, at least three early sonatas have been lost; only their incipits are known.
-The Sonata in F major, K. 547a, which is closely related to the Violin Sonata in F major, K. 547, consists of only two movements.
-The sonatas composed in 1774/75—K. 279–284—were known within the family as the “difficult sonatas” and form a set modeled on Joseph Haydn’s so-called Esterházy Sonatas Hob.
+Most modern editions of Mozart’s keyboard sonatas consist of the same 18 three-movement sonatas.
+However, at least three early sonatas are lost; only their incipits have been preserved.
+The Sonata in F, KV 547a, which is closely related to the Violin Sonata in F, KV 547, only consists of 2 movements.
+In 1774–1775, Mozart composed a set of 6 sonatas, KV 279–284, which in the family were referred to as the “difficult sonatas”.
+All are in three movements and closely follow a model that Joseph Haydn had established with his so-called Esterházy sonatas, Hob.
 XVI:21–26.
-The next series of sonatas was published in groups of three (K. 309–311 and K. 330–332), while those composed from late 1783 onward were published as individual works.
+The next series of sonatas were published in groups of three (KV 309–311 and KV 330–332), while the sonatas composed from late 1783 onwards were written and published individually.